kai-vu/site/theses/LS_recipevar.md

 Using the FoodKG and the structured recipes, to be found <a href="https://foodkg.github.io/">here</a>, find walks on the graph that explain the co-occurrence of pairs of ingredients across multiple recipes.

 #### Requirements
-- Some knowledge of graphs
+- Knowledge of graph data _recommended_

 #### Literature
 - Haussmann, Steven, et al. "FoodKG: a semantics-driven knowledge graph for food recommendation."
 International Semantic Web Conference.
 Springer, Cham, 2019. [<a href="https://doi.org/10.1007/978-3-030-30796-7_10">paper</a>]